Blizaine/SlingRING/README.md

 ### Configuration

 - **Logs Directory:** Automatically created at first run.
 Contains all log files.
 - **Process File:** A JSON file storing the state of running processes.
-Required for process managagement, specifically stop & reset.
+Required for process management, specifically, stop & reset.
 - **Settings File:** Manage your internal and external IP settings and port number here.
-These have no baring on SlingRING itself and are only used by the URL generator to provide you a functional link.
+These have no bearing on SlingRING itself and are only used by the URL generator to provide you with a functional link.

 ## Precautions

 ### Remote Access and Security

 SlingRING does not inherently provide tunneling, VPN, or remote access capabilities.
 Instead, it relies on the individual applications' ability to be accessed remotely.
 Users should be aware that each application integrated with SlingRING might support different methods of remote access.
-SlingRING attempts to bridge the gap that is inherrent in having different apps that support differnt protocals, but it is a work in progree.
+SlingRING attempts to bridge the gap that is inherent in having different apps that support different protocols, but it is a work in progress.

-- **Local Network Access:** For based functionality of this application, it's recommended to set up your machine to allow local network access, to your speficied port(s) of your AI applications, for safety and control.
+- **Local Network Access:** For based functionality of this application, it's recommended to set up your machine to allow local network access, to your specific port(s) of your AI applications, for safety and control.
 - **VPN for Remote Access:** For remote access, consider using a separate VPN solution.
 This method ensures a secure connection to your applications from outside your local network.
 - **Gradio's Public URL Feature:** Some projects may utilize Gradio's feature to generate a random public URL, which remains active for 72 hours.
 While this is a convenient option for temporary remote access, users should be cautious about the data exposed through these public URLs.
 If this is how your AI app(s) are configured, SlingRING is built to be able to parse that unique URL from the command line and present it as a clickable URL to the user.